GClunies/reflekt/README.md

 ├── README.md
 └── reflekt_project.yml   # Project configuration
 ```
-Sync the project to Github to enable collaboration and version control amongst your team.
+You can use the `reflekt init` command to create a new Reflekt project.
+Sync the project to Github to enable collaboration and version control amongst your teams.

 ### Configuration Files
-There are 2 configuration files required to run Reflekt:
+There are 2 configuration files required to run Reflekt.

+#### `reflekt_project.yml`
+General project settings, schema & linting conventions, data artifacts configuration.

 <details>
-<summary><code>reflekt_project.yml (click to expand example)</code> - General project settings, schema & linting conventions, data artifacts configuration. </summary>
+<summary><code>example_reflekt_project.yml</code>(click to expand)</summary>
 <br>

 ```yaml